True Extra Virgin Olive Oil

-Perhaps the most compelling improvement from the supermarket to Frescolio is your ability to try an olive oil before deciding to buy it (you could do that in a supermarket too, but you’d want to keep an eye out for security!).
+Perhaps the most compelling improvement from the grocery store to Frescolio is your ability to try an olive oil before deciding to buy it (you could do that in a grocery store too, but you’d want to keep an eye out for security!).

 At Frescolio, we encourage you to taste any of our products before making a decision about which of them appeal to you most, and no uniformed person will insist on escorting you out the door while you are sampling.